 2. Tac-Mag Gun Magnet (Cheapest)

-This is a VERY popular vehicle mount that is simple and easy to install.
-They key to this little device is getting it mounted in the ideal location in your car and truck.
+My Review: This is a VERY popular vehicle mount that is simple and easy to install.
+The key to this little device is getting it mounted in the ideal location in your car and truck.

 Personally, I think the previous product on this list is a little bit better and only costs a few dollars more.
 You really can’t go wrong either way.
 Here is a YouTube video of this gun magnet being mounted.